opc-proxy/docs/source/intro.rst

 The currently supported connectors are:
     - **gRPC:** Implements an RPC type of comunication between a server and a client over HTTP.
 It uses the gRPC framework, see more details in the :ref:`gRPC` connector section.
     - **Kafka:** Implements a data stream to a Kafka topic trught the *Kafka producer* library.
 Implements an RPC type of comunication trough Kafka topics using the JSON-RPC protocol, it accepts write requests.
-More details in the :ref:`Kafka` connector section.
+More details in the :ref:`Kafka<Kafka-Connector>` connector section.
     - **InfluxDB:** Submits a stream of metrics to InfulxDB on variables change.
 More details in the :ref:`InfluxDB` connector section.